 How to reheat leftover stuffing

 Leftover stuffing is a favorite for many.
-To reheat this Keto Paleo Stuffing recipe, place a single serving on a lightly greased oven-safe plate (just rub a little fat on the plate).
+To reheat stuffing, place a single serving on a lightly greased oven-safe plate (just rub a little fat on the plate).
 Heat in a 325-degree Fahrenheit oven for about 15 minutes, until heated through to the center.

-Keto Paleo Stuffing with Sausage, Fruit and Pecans
+Best Gluten-free Paleo Keto Stuffing with Sausage, Fruit and Pecans

 - saute pan